milesingrams/milesingrams.github.io/experiences/bard/bard.md

 tags: [ Bits, Bio ]

-description: At Bard College I worked on a cost-effective direct laser writing system for the fabrication of microfluidic devices.
+description: At Bard College I worked on a cost-effective direct laser writing (DLW) system for the fabrication of microfluidic devices.
 The system coupled a standard fluorescence microscope, a 3-axis stage, and a UV laser to generate complex patterns with high precision.
 To make the system as user friendly as possible I programmed a custom user interface for pattern design and machine calibration.

 achievements:
-  - Helped develop the school's first direct laser writing within a tight budget.
+  - Helped develop the school's first DLW system within a tight budget.
   - Created a powerful user interface that greatly simplified pattern generation and execution.
   - Helped students utilize the system for their school projects and theses.